-9. Should you decide to lodge a complaint over an incident which had taken place more than 6 years ago, or which had been made known to you more than 6 years ago, you will need to state the reason(s) for doing so in your complaint letter (see Sample Letter/Template on page 7).
+9. Should you decide to lodge a complaint over an incident which had taken place more than 6 years ago, or which had been made known to you more than 6 years ago, you will need to state the reason(s) for doing so in your complaint letter (see Sample Letter/Template on page 8).
 Where the incident was made known to you 6 years or more after the incident, please detail the chronology and basis of how you came to know of it.
-Upon receipt of such a complaint, the SMC will have to refer it to the President of the Disciplinary Commission, MOH for an assessment on whether there is any public interest to refer your complaint to the Chairman of the Complaints Panel ("CCP").
+Upon receipt of such a complaint, the SMC will have to refer it to the President of the Disciplinary Commission, Ministry of Health ("MOH") for an assessment on whether there is any public interest to refer your complaint to the CCP.